garden-io/garden/docs/reference/module-types/container.md

     # Specify an image ID to deploy.
 Should be a valid Docker image identifier.
 Required if no `build` is specified.
     image:

-    # Set to false if you don't want the task's result to be cached.
-Use this if the task needs to be run any time
+    # Set to false if you don't want the Runs's result to be cached.
+Use this if the Run needs to be run any time your
-    # your project (or one or more of the task's dependants) is deployed.
-Otherwise the task is only re-run when its
+    # project (or one or more of the Run's dependants) is deployed.
+Otherwise the Run is only re-run when its version
-    # version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run`.
+    # changes, or when you run `garden run`.
     cacheResult: true
 ```